adnroboticsfr/smartpi_dht/README.md

 # SmartPi DHT Sensor Package

-The `smartpi_dht` package provides an easy-to-use interface for reading data from DHT11/DHT22 temperature and humidity sensors connected to a Smart Pi One.
-This package wraps around the `Adafruit_DHT` library and provides additional utility functions for logging, validation, and formatting sensor data.
+The `smartpi_dht` package provides a direct interface for reading data from DHT11/DHT22 temperature and humidity sensors connected to a Smart Pi One (or Raspberry Pi).
+This package interacts directly with GPIO registers, without relying on external libraries like `RPi.GPIO` or `Adafruit_DHT`.
+It also includes additional utility functions for logging, validation, and formatting sensor data.

 ## Features

 - Read temperature and humidity from DHT11 or DHT22 sensors.
 - Continuous sensor readings with customizable intervals.
 - Utility functions for validation and logging.
-- Simple setup and usage for Smart Pi One.
+- No external library dependencies.

 ---